 The series is based around Gothic Horror, so it shouldn't be a surprise that this series would bring up some disturbing moments naturally.

-As Grolla's stage just wasn't enough in the first game, her Freudenstachel stage boasts several more Ghost 'n Goblins references, including a familiar Astaroth mini-boss.
+As Grolla Stage just wasn't enough in the first game, her Rosenkreuzstilette Freudenstachel version boasts several more Ghost 'n Goblins references, including a familiar Astaroth mini-boss.
 Oh, and a bloody rainstorm near the end.

-Not to forgot, Raimund possesses Grolla through her Grollschwert in the same game.
+Not to forgot, a vision of Raimund possesses Grolla through her Grollschwert in the same game.
 In the Story Mode, you can even see her shedding a tear of pain because of her possession.

 The CrossWall in the first game, complete with blood-red tint, is sure to give you nightmares every time you fight it.
 Not just because it's That One Boss, but also because of its bloody tint.